Conservation

 Other Wildlife

 We are proud to have four of Africa’s Big 5 at Imire.
-In addition to our seven black and four white rhino, and three resident elephants, the conservancy is also home to a herd of Cape Buffalo, with Nzou the elephant as their matriarch and Mambo, a majestic retired male lion, living out his retirement in comfort.
+In addition to our ten black and eight white rhinos, and three resident elephants, the conservancy is also home to a herd of Cape Buffalo, with Nzou the elephant as their matriarch and Mambo, a majestic retired male lion, living out his retirement in comfort.

 When visiting Imire you will also have the pleasure of viewing a wide variety of plains game in their natural environment including sable, eland, kudu, nyala, waterbuck, blesbok, zebra, giraffe, wildebeest, warthog and crocodile.
 As well as the many species of wildlife, Imire boasts over 152 species of bird and numerous snakes and lizards!
 Truly a game viewer and photographer’s paradise!
-We are also home to Nyasha, a young serval cat who was rescued by vets and rewilded onto Imire.
+We are also home to a dozen rescued mongooses, relocated from South Africa in October 2023.

 As human populations and their need for land grows, true wildernesses as we have known them historically are disappearing, enclosed by human activities.
 As a result, wildlife in private conservancies must be well managed and protected to ensure that species can survive.